zubairpaizer/react-native-searchable-dropdown/readme.md

+[example-url]: https://i.imgur.com/mHGaOX5.gif
 # React Native Searchable Dropdown
 Searchable Dropdown help you to search with in the dropdown. and you can pick single item.

-[example-url]: https://i.imgur.com/mHGaOX5.gif
+![example][example-url]

 ## Installation